digital-raven/raven/docs/user-guide.md

 This will set the killswitch and open a connection to mullvad.

 But the killswitch alone is not enough protection.
 You need to tell qBittorrent to use a proxy.
 Open qBittorrent and change these settings.
+This proxy will not be able to seed torrents to fellow pirates, but you will be able to download them.

 **Connection**
 - Under "Proxy Server", use SOCKS5, Host 10.64.0.1, and port 1080